Maynard Weeding Services

 Massachusetts Pesticide Regulations & Professional Licensing Requirements for Chemical Applications

-All chemical weed control in Maynard must comply with MA Dept Agricultural Resources (MDAR) regulations, requiring commercial applicator licensing (Category 36: Ornamental & Turf).
-Applicators must pass a certification exam covering weed biology and IPM, complete continuing education, and recertify every 3-5 years.
-Federal EPA registration and restricted use pesticide (RUP) handling protocols apply, with IPM plan documentation and environmental impact assessments required.
-Professional liability standards mandate a minimum 1M general liability insurance (2M aggregate recommended), environmental impairment liability, and workers' compensation per MA law.
-Detailed application logs, weather conditions, product rates, and effectiveness monitoring are required, with adverse incident reporting to MDAR.
+All chemical weed control in Maynard must comply with MA Dept Agricultural Resources (MDAR) regulations.
+Commercial applicators must hold a valid Category 36 (Ornamental & Turf) license, pass a certification exam covering weed biology and IPM, and complete continuing education for recertification every 3-5 years.
+Applicators must also comply with federal EPA registration, restricted use pesticide (RUP) handling, and develop documented IPM plans.
+Insurance requirements include a minimum of 1M general liability coverage (2M aggregate recommended), environmental impairment liability, and mandatory workers' compensation.
+Detailed record-keeping is required for all applications, including weather, product, rates, and monitoring results, with adverse incidents reported to MDAR.
+Professional liability and bonding are necessary for municipal work, ensuring public and environmental safety.

 Maynard Board of Health